SAURABH A. LALL

 (with Li-Wei Chen & Sheela Pandey)

-• Micro-bricolage Entrepreneurship Under Extreme Constraints: Examining Entrepreneurial Activity in Rohingya Refugee Camps” (with Rashedur Chowdhury & Benjamin Siedler)
+• Entrepreneurship Under Extreme Constraints: Examining Entrepreneurial Activity in Rohingya Refugee Camps” (with Rashedur Chowdhury & Benjamin Siedler)

 • Indebtedness and Social Class: An Exploration of Mental Wellbeing of Microfinance Borrowers” with (Rashedur Chowdhury & Benjamin Siedler)